 The first commercial Worcestershire sauce was created in 1837 by two chemists named John Wheeley Lea and William Henry Perrins.
 They lived in the city of Worcester in England.
 The most common brand of the sauce today is known as "Lea and Perrins" Worcestershire sauce.
-It's the brand that I grew up with and that I nearly always have in my kitchen.
+It's the brand that I grew up with in the UK and that I nearly always have in my kitchen.
 The product is an English tradition.

-Although the pronunciation of Worcestershire given in the video above is common, according to the Lea and Perrins website the word can also be pronounced WOOS-ter-sheer and WUST-ter-shire.
+Although the pronunciation of Worcestershire given in the video below is common, according to the Lea and Perrins website the word can also be pronounced WOOS-ter-sheer and WUST-ter-shire.

-There’s a nice little story about the history of Worcestershire sauce which appears on the Lea and Perrins website and in other places, although some people have doubts about its accuracy.
+An interesting story about the history of Worcestershire sauce appears on the Lea and Perrins website and in other places, although some people have doubts about its accuracy.

 Lord Sandys had been traveling in Bengal, where he had eaten a delicious sauce.
 When he returned to his home in Worcester, he gave Mr. Lea and Mr. Perrin a list of ingredients found in the sauce and asked the chemists to create it.
 They did so, but the resulting liquid tasted horrible.
 The containers of sauce were placed in a cellar and ignored.